 The 2014 Christianity Today Book Award of Merit Winner (Missions/Global Affairs)

 2014 Outreach Magazine Resource of the Year

-Missions specialist Paul Borthwick brings an urgent report on how the Western church can best continue in global mission.
-He provides a current analysis of the state of the world and how Majority World leaders perceive North American Christians' place.
-Borthwick offers concrete advice for how Western Christians can be involved without being paternalistic or creating dependency.
+Missions specialist Paul Borthwick brings an urgent report on how the Western church can best continue on a global mission.
+He provides a current analysis of the state of the world and how the Majority World leaders perceive North American Christians’ place.
+Borthwick offers concrete advice on how Western Christians can be involved without being paternalistic or creating dependency.

 Using their human and material resources with wise and strategic stewardship, North Americans can join forces with the Majority World in new, interdependent ways to answer God’s call to global involvement.
 In this critical age, the global body of Christ needs one another more than ever.

 Discover how the Western church can contribute to a new era of mission marked by mutuality, reciprocity, and humility.